mandober/dotnet-debrief/csharp/all/keywords.md

 ## Contextual keywords

 ```
-ascending
-descending
-async
-await
+async, await, yield
+nameof
 var
-nameof
 dynamic
-by
-equals
-from
-get
 global
-add
-select
-group
-orderby
-when
-where
-join
-in
-into
 let
 on
 partial
-remove
-set
 value
-yield
+ascending, descending
+select, equals, group, by, orderby, from, add
+when, where, join, into, remove
+get, set
 ```